falco442/JoomlaCake/README.md

 The application is ready to interact with the Joomla database, inheriting all necessary (database, table prefix, db username and db password).

+The database configuration for User model is already provided, reading automatically the `configuration.php` in the root folder of your Joomla installation.

-The user table is the Joomla's one, so it takes the `$useTable` and `$tablePrefix` variables once again.
+The user table is the Joomla's one, so the User model use the `$joomla` configuration in `app/Config/database.php`.

-If you want to change the global database configuration, you can edit `app/Config/database.php` and add another configuration, using the variable `$useDbConfig` in your models.
+If you want to add the default database configuration, you can edit `app/Config/database.php` and add another configuration.

 **Don't forget to change the `Security.salt` and `Security.cipherSeed` values in `app/Config/core.php`!!**